cdcgi/user-service/doc/branches.md

 - email : must be top level, like administrator

 #### Request Payloads Validation
-- branchname : required and not empty
+- branch_name : required and not empty
 - address : required and not empty
 - pic : required and not empty
 - kabeng : required and not empty